Chottcodes/Social-Media-Dashboard-in-React/README.md

  // You can add multiple dates with description: 3/6/2025

-// Person who Peer Reviewed your assignment:
+// Person who Peer Reviewed your assignment: Charles Orr, i cant find anything wrong with your project, its a few pixels off here and there but i think you did amazing, great job :)